goreleaser/goreleaser/www/docs/customization/milestone.md

 # .goreleaser.yaml
 milestones:
   # You can have multiple milestone configs
-  -
+  - # Repository for the milestone
-    # Repository for the milestone
+    #
-    # Default is extracted from the origin remote URL
+    # Default: extracted from the origin remote URL.
     repo:
       owner: user
       name: repo